medkit-lib/medkit/docs/tutorial/entity_matching.md

     print(entity.label, entity.text)
 :::

-Here, `entities` contains the entities found by the regexp matcher across all of our documents, in a list.
-But if we want to attach the entities back to the document they belong to, then we need to process each document
+Here, `entities` contains a list of entities found by the regexp matcher across all of our documents.
-independently:
+But if we want to attach the entities back to the document they belong to, then we need to process each document independently:

 :::{code}
 for doc in docs: